aabdelfattah/alhaitham-hardware/README.md

 git clone https://github.com/aabdelfattah/alhaitham-hardware.git
 ```

-1. Import the selected project from the subversion repository to the local drive.
+1. Import the selected project from the repository to the local drive.

 2. Open the project in Quartus II.